 Farro has an ancient pedigree, originating in the Mediterranean and the Middle East.
 Also known as emmer, and compared to spelt, farro is a species of wheat, high in fiber and rich in protein and B vitamins.
 It’s delicious in salads, pilafs, breads, soups and stews.
 If you haven’t tried it, you should.
 It’s healthy, economical and delicious.

-Farrotto with Shitake Mushrooms and Beets
+Farrotto with Shiitake Mushrooms and Yellow Beets

 2 tablespoons olive oil, divided

-1 garlic clove, minced
+1 large garlic clove, minced

-2 cups farro, rinsed and drained
+1 cup semi-pearled farro, rinsed and drained

-1 teaspoon freshly ground pepper
+1/2 teaspoon freshly ground black pepper